CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-7.md

 Riva ASR NIM APIs provide easy access to state-of-the-art automatic speech recognition (ASR) models for multiple languages.
 Riva ASR NIM models are built on the NVIDIA software platform, incorporating CUDA, TensorRT, and Triton to offer out-of-the-box GPU acceleration.

-Riva ASR supports Mono, 16-bit audio in WAV, OPUS and FLAC formats.
+Riva ASR supports Mono, 16-bit audio in WAV, OPUS, and FLAC formats.
 In case you do not have a speech file available, you can use a sample speech file embedded in the Docker container launched in the previous section.

 ## Prerequisites